andrijast/liars-dice/API.md

 Communication between server and an AI bot is done via **TCP/IP sockets** with messages in **JSON** format.
-Therefore, you can write your bot in any language that supports these two.
+Therefore, write your bot in any language where you feel the most comfortable with these two.

 Message passing is done in a request-response manner, meaning, after server sends a message, bot should reply *synchronously* with the same `message_id` field.
 This is the *only* means of communication.